williammilisic/cloudcloud.dev/index.md

 ## 9 June 2023
 * New-word-learnt: **Shoshin** (Japanese: 初心) is a concept from Zen Buddhism meaning beginner's mind.
 It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying, even at an advanced level, just as a beginner would. <br/><br/>
 * [AI doomers are a ‘cult’ — here’s the real threat](https://www.cnbc.com/2023/06/06/ai-doomers-are-a-cult-heres-the-real-threat-says-marc-andreessen.html) according to Marc Andreessen.<br/><br/>
-* Quote-got-saving: "*Given a 10% chance of a 100 times payoff, you should take that bet every time.*" - Jeff Bezos
+* Quote-for-saving: "*Given a 10% chance of a 100 times payoff, you should take that bet every time.*" - Jeff Bezos
+* Quote-for-saving: "*Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
+It seemed obvious to them after a while.
+That’s because they were able to connect experiences they’ve had and synthesize new things.
+And the reason they were able to do that was that they’ve had more experiences or they have thought more about their experiences than other people.
+Unfortunately, that’s too rare a commodity.
+A lot of people in our industry haven’t had very diverse experiences.
+So they don’t have enough dots to connect, and they end up with very linear solutions without a broad perspective on the problem.
+The broader one’s understanding of the human experience, the better design we will have.*" - Steve Jobs

 ## 8 June 2023
 * Quote-for-saving: "*Any intelligent fool can make things bigger and more complex...
 It takes a touch of genius - and a lot of courage to move in the opposite direction.*" - E.F.
 Schumacher